-CHARLESTON, W.Va. — U.S. Sen. Joe Manchin, D-W.Va., is calling on Congress to address the rise in migrants entering the country through legislation, saying he would back a measure including a pathway to citizenship for some immigrants and enhancements to border security.
+CHARLESTON, W.Va. — U.S. Sen. Joe Manchin, D-W.Va., is calling on Congress to address the rise in migrants entering the country, saying he would back a measure including a pathway to citizenship for some immigrants and enhancements to border security.

 “It’s beyond time, past time, to do immigration reform,” Manchin said Thursday.

 Manchin’s comments came after touring the U.S.-Mexico border with Rep. Henry Cuellar, D-Texas, near Laredo, Texas, one of the nation’s top ports for international trade.
 Manchin and Cuellar met with city officials and Border Patrol agents, as well as spoke with migrant families about entering the United States.